-Full of mystery and charm, Cuba is a favorite of travelers who, despite the difficulties they encounter, are fascinated by it.
-Havana is the obvious starting point of a trip to Cuba.
-Dusty, noisy, crowded and with bad traffic, the Cuban capital may at times feel overwhelming.
-Yet, there are so many things to do in Havana that it would be a real pity to miss out on them.
-This is where you will get a proper introduction to the country and all that it has to offer, to its culture and history, and to its people.
+Full of mystery and charm, Cuba is a favorite of travelers who are inevitably fascinated by it.
+Once called San Cristobal de la Habana, the Cuban capital is the typical starting point of a trip around the country.
+Dusty, noisy, crowded and with bad traffic, it may at times feel overwhelming.
+Yet, this is where you will get a proper introduction to Cuban culture and history, and to its people.

-My recommendation is to spend at least 3 full days in Havana to visit all the main attractions – the city is actually quite spread out.
-If you have an extra day or two to spare, even better – this way you will have a chance to explore it more in depth.
+Spend 3 days in Havana (or, as they say, La Habana) and visit all the main attractions – the city is actually quite spread out.
+If you have an extra day or two to spare, it’s even better – this way you will have a chance to explore it more in depth.

-This post highlights all the unmissable and fun things to do in Havana, and shares a few tips to make the most of this incredible city.
+Not sure where to start exploring?
+Don’t worry!
+This post highlights all the unmissable things to do in Havana, and shares a few tips to make the most of this incredible city.

 Ride a vintage car

-One of the things Havana is most famous for are the vintage cars.
+One of the things La Habana is most famous for are the beautiful old cars.
 They are everywhere – on any street corner, traffic light, parking lot.
-Some of these cars are incredibly well kept: perfectly restored, shiny 1950s Fords that are the pride and joy of their owners.
-Others are falling apart – but in a country where nothing goes to waste, they keep being fixed and they keep running.
-Needless to say, one of the most fun things to do in Havana is not only taking plenty of photos of the vintage cars, but actually riding one.
+Some of these cars are perfectly restored and well-preserved.
+You may come across shiny 1950s Fords dating back to pre-revolution times and that are the pride and joy of their owners.
+Others are falling apart – but in a country where nothing goes to waste, they get fixed and keep running.
+Needless to say, one of the most fun things to do in Havana is riding one.

 If you are keen on going on a ride, you have three options:

-If your Spanish is up to scratch, one of the nicest things to do in Havana is to just stop any of the old taxi particulares (private taxis) and use it as a regular taxi to be taken to your next destination.
-This is a fun option, not to mention the cheapest one, as taxis particulares are actually shared so chances are that some local will jump on board too and you’ll get to mingle.
-However, you’ll only stay in the car for as long as your ride is, and most importantly you’ll have to haggle so that you get charged a fair price.
+TAKE A TAXI PARTICULAR: If you speak Spanish just hail an old taxi particular (private taxi) for a ride.
+This is cheapest option, as taxis particulares are actually shared so chances are that some local will jump on board too and you’ll get to mingle.
+However, you’ll only stay in the car for the duration of the ride, and haggling is a must.